Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 symbol's name.
 This includes spaces and newlines.
 A backslash interprets the character immediately following it literally, even if the character following it is another backslash or a close-parenthesis.
-Note that escape sequences (such as `\n`) are not interpreted in this context.
+Additionally, the backslash escape sequences, including Unicode escape sequences, that can be used in string literals can be used in symbol literals enclosed in parentheses.

 ## String Literals